Talent Acquisition + AI

 How I work

-Open to connecting with others in the space.
+Open to conversations in the space.